49801100_2084426854933713_7599761810694078464_o.jpg

 I come from a neuro-different family in the southern United States.
 Today I live in the Blue Ridge Mountains of Western North Carolina.

-In undergrad, I studied pre-med for two years before switching to an English major, and for a long time I thought those years were a mistake.
+In undergrad, I studied pre-med for two years before switching to an English major, and for a long time I thought those two years were a mistake.
 Now I know it was part of my path.

 I was almost always in pain or overwhelmed, and doctors couldn’t help besides blame stress.
 Out of desperation, I began to research the most recent medical literature, and I became my own advocate, taking what I learned with me to doctors’ visits and teaching them the brand new science.